 The F-100C featured:

-The first production F-100C -- retaining the short tailfin for the moment -- performed its initial flight on 17 January 1955, with test pilot Al White at the controls, leading to initial service deliveries in July 1955.
+The first production F-100C performed its initial flight on 17 January 1955 -- this machine retaining the troublesome short tailfin -- with test pilot Al White at the controls, leading to initial service deliveries in July 1955.
 On 20 August 1955, the first F-100C, piloted by Colonel Harold Hanes, set the world's first sustained Mach 1 speed record of 1,323.061 KPH (822.135 MPH).
 This particular machine was eventually passed on to the US National Aeronautics & Space Administration (NASA) and had a long career as a test aircraft.
-NASA would fly a number of F-100s on tests and trials, incidentally, altering their designation to "JF-100".
+NASA would fly a number of F-100s on tests and trials, incidentally, designating them "JF-100".

 NORTH AMERICAN F-100C SUPER SABRE: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 11.58 meters 38 feet wing area 35.77 sq_meters 385 sq_feet length 14.53 meters 47 feet height 4.88 meters 16 feet empty weight 9,525 kilograms 21,000 pounds max loaded weight 12,700 kilograms 28,000 pounds max speed at altitude 1,320 KPH 820 MPH / 715 KT service ceiling 15,250 meters 50,000 feet range (no drop tanks) 920 kilometers 575 MI / 500 NMI _____________________ _________________ _______________________